Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 The SegWit activation demonstrates several crucial principles:

 1. **Economic nodes can influence protocol rules** when there's sufficient coordination.
 Miners must produce blocks that the economic majority will accept and value.
 2. **Soft forks can be enforced by users** when there's sufficient economic coordination, even against miner resistance.
 3. **Credible threats matter more than actual deployment**.
 BIP 148 succeeded largely because the threat was believable, not because a majority of nodes actually ran it.
 4. **Bitcoin's governance is antifragile**.
 The system found a way to route around the blockade and activate beneficial upgrades despite coordinated resistance.

 While SegWit technically activated via the original miner signaling mechanism (BIP 141), the credible UASF threat (BIP 148) was a significant catalyst that helped resolve the impasse.
 This demonstrated that Bitcoin users and economic nodes can coordinate to influence protocol governance, even when facing miner resistance.

 #### Taproot (2021)

-The **Taproot upgrade** significantly improved privacy, efficiency, and smart contract capabilities by combining two key technologies. **Schnorr Signatures** enable key and signature aggregation through schemes like MuSig2, allowing complex multi-party transactions to appear as single signatures on-chain. **Merkleized Abstract Syntax Trees (MAST)** structure complex spending conditions efficiently, where only the condition that's met needs to be revealed.
+The **Taproot upgrade** significantly improved privacy, efficiency, and smart contract capabilities by combining two key technologies.
+Taproot locked in June 2021 and activated at **block 709,632** on **November 14, 2021 (05:15 UTC)**. **Schnorr Signatures** enable key and signature aggregation through schemes like MuSig2, allowing complex multi-party transactions to appear as single signatures on-chain. **Merkleized Abstract Syntax Trees (MAST)** structure complex spending conditions efficiently, where only the condition that's met needs to be revealed.

 Together, these features provide major benefits: complex transactions become indistinguishable from simple payments for key-path spends, delivering significant privacy and scalability improvements.
 When script-path spends are used, only the revealed branch is disclosed, maintaining privacy for unused conditions.